tomcam/vuepress-netlify-github/docs/README.md

 files into a cohesive website that renders accurately on your local machine and upon deployment to the real world by Netlify.

-## Creating a GitHub repo: WATCH CAREFULLY!
+## Create a repository on GitHub: FOLLOW CAREFULLY!

 Now do exactly as I say here unless you're a
 Git expert.
-If you're used to adding a README.md right away when you create your repo at GitHub, for example, resist the temptation.

-## Create a repository on GitHub

 * Create a [New repository](https://github.com/new) on
 GitHub and **do not** initialize it with a README.